LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 #Batch Scripts

+The following scripts are used in the Eurostat Linked Data conversion process.
+The scripts can be used together or standalone in order to serve different scenarios.
+In the following, a brief description on how to run each script is outlined.

 ## ParseToC
-Parses the [Table of Contents](http://epp.eurostat.ec.europa.eu/NavTree_prod/everybody/BulkDownloadListing?sort=1&amp;file=table_of_contents.xml "Bulk Download") and retrieve all dataset URLS.
+Parses the [Table of Contents](http://epp.eurostat.ec.europa.eu/NavTree_prod/everybody/BulkDownloadListing?sort=1&amp;file=table_of_contents.xml "Bulk Download") and prints the dataset URLs:

 How to Run on Windows: `ParseToC.bat -n 5`